 Dir.
 Tobe Hooper

-Take some annoying, buffed and polished ‘hot’ characters (thirty-somethings playing teens never grows old).
-Add some mind-numblingly stupid dialogue, a cute/rubbish dog, an utterly tripe soundtrack full of cheap rip-off rock music.
-Throw in an artery-hardening dose of really bargain-bin and downright-shoddy-even-for-a-low-budget-film ‘special’ effects.
-Hey presto, you have just concocted the shameful wonderment that is Tobe Hooper’s Crocodile. *gasp*
+Take some annoying, buffed and polished ‘hawt’ characters (thirty-somethings playing teens).
+Add some mind-numblingly stupid dialogue, a cute dog, a soundtrack full of rock music.
+Throw in an artery-hardening dose of really bargain-bin and shoddy-even-for-a-low-budget-film ‘special’ effects.
+Hey presto, you have just concocted the shameful wonderment that is Tobe Hooper’s Crocodile.

 During the obligatory camp-fire scene the teens discuss the old abandoned hotel in the middle of the bayou.
 Apparently the giant crocodile scared away all the tourists and the owner of the hotel went insane.
 This is revealed to have never happened but it sounds more interesting than the rest of the rubbish spouted by these morons.
 The next day the teens frolic in the water and the guys indulge in some homo-erotic pulling down of each other’s pants while the girls (apart from the ‘intelligent’ one) dreamily look on and say stuff like ‘Wow, isn’t Chad like the cutest!?’
 Every now and again we are treated to glimpses of a giant plastic crocodile floating ‘menacingly’ close by our group of teens.